ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 Fixed-sized float numbers have type `float`.
 Operations on `float` comply with the IEEE 754 standard, with 53 bits of mantissa and exponent ranging from -1022 to 1023.

 OCaml does not perform any implicit type conversion between values.
 Therefore, arithmetic expressions can't mix integers and floats.
 Parameters are either all `int` or all `float`.
-Arithmetic operators on floats are not the same; they are written with a dot suffix: `+.`,  `-.`, `*.`, `/.`.
+Arithmetic operators on floats are not the same, and they are written with a dot suffix: `+.`,  `-.`, `*.`, `/.`.
 ```ocaml
 # let pi = 3.14159;;
 val pi : float = 3.14159